Brennvo/notes/css2.md

         - You can achieve this by holding down the mouse button, but not letting go
 * The order you override the pseudo-classes matters
     - [Visit MDN to get the order](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Styling_links)

+### Web Fonts
+* Web fonts are a CSS feature that allows you to specify font files to be downloaded along with your websites as it is accessed -- this means any browswer that supports web fonts can have the exact font you want
+* You specify a web font like this:
+    ```css
+    @font-face {
+        font-family: "myFont",
+        src: url("myFont.ttf");
+    }

+    html {
+        font-family: "myFont";
+    }
+    ```
+    - It's important to note that you can name the `font-family` anything you would like, just as long as you continue to refer to it that way throughout your CSS
+* A good article on implementing `@font-face` and using the same `font-family` name for the same font style of text, but when you have downloaded different versions of it
+    - Example] Say you download a font called 'DroidSerif' in its regular and bold version
+        - Instead of naming each `font-family` to their respective names (DroidSerifRegular and DroidSerifBold), just name them both the same (DroidSerif), but then change the `font-weight` on each `@font-face` so that don't have to keep specifying `font-family` in your CSS when you want to use a specific version of DroidSerif